doivglser/mindevenviro-fanciful/docs/README.md

 * shi3lD

-  		to change the user-agent,
+  	to change the user-agent, if
-	  	if netstat -ar | grep default, is true.
+	  "netstat -ar | grep default", is true.

 # PROBLEMS: